 - In 2020, Congress passed the Direct Enhancement of Snapper Conservation and the Economy through Novel Devices Act of 2020 (DESCEND Act) which requires persons on commercial, for-hire, and private recreational vessels to have a venting tool or descending device rigged and ready to use when fishing for reef fish species in Gulf of Mexico federal waters.
 Reducing dead discards should provide more fish available for harvest in the future.

 - Data from Great Red Snapper Count when compared with NOAA Fisheries landings data suggests that maintaining status quo with state management results in a harvest rate by the recreational sector that is even less than the rate necessary to rebuild the stock.

-Red snapper in the Gulf of Mexico are a prime example of how a federal management scheme designed for one sector (commercial) ultimately penalized the other (recreational).
+Red snapper management in the Gulf of Mexico is a prime example of how a federal management scheme designed for one sector (commercial) ultimately penalized the other (recreational).
 Fortunately, Amendment 50 to the Reef Fish Management Plan permanently established state management of the recreational red snapper quota.
 The success of the new red snapper management model demonstrates that all recreationally important species should be moved to state management of the recreational quotas, including the charter/for-hire components.
-However, there are still issues that need addressing in the red snapper fishery, including the unnecessary effort to reduce the recreational quota in Alabama and Mississippi, modifying the IFQ program to address red snapper bycatch in other commercial fisheries, and realizing the reduction in dead discards in stock assessments by way of the recently implemented DESCEND Act the now requires descending devices for all reef fish fisheries in the Gulf.
+However, there are still issues that need addressing in the red snapper fishery, including modifying the IFQ program to address red snapper bycatch in other commercial fisheries and realizing the reduction in dead discards in stock assessments by way of the recently implemented DESCEND Act that now requires descending devices for all reef fish fisheries in the Gulf.
 CSF and the recreational fishing community will continue to work with the Council to address both challenges and opportunities with the recreational red snapper fishery.